 Olivia Peters at RBC Capital Markets expects telecoms to drag group core earnings (EBITDA) down 10 percent this year.

 With weakness in telecoms, Bouygues must show its construction business can drive growth this year, even though France, where the economy is weak, is a major market.

 Bouygues' construction and road-building accounted for over two-thirds of group revenue and operating profit last year.
 Construction increased sales by 5 percent last year and growth is expected to remain strong this year.

 "They seem to be winning lots of projects and large projects abroad, which if executed properly should be higher margin," Peters at RBC Capital Markets said.

-Bouygues bought TF1, France's largest television broadcaster, at privatization in 1987.
+Bouygues bought TF1, France's largest television broadcaster, at privatisation in 1987.
 In 2006, it took over the government's stake in bailed-out train maker Alstom, in which it remains the biggest shareholder.
 It tried to enter the insurance market in 1982, as well as the food industry, and was in water distribution until 2005.

 "It's perfectly conceivable that the group could re-invent itself once again," said Dominique Barjot, a historian at the Sorbonne University who has written a book on Bouygues.